 Drupal 8 End-of-Life and Support: What’s Next?

-Kanopi is a certified Drupal migration partner and can help with your migration needs.
+Kanopi is a Drupal Certified Partner and can help with your migration needs.

 Drupal, one of the world’s most popular open-source content management systems (CMS), has continuously released new versions of its platform since its launch 20 years ago.
 Website developers were thrilled when Drupal 8 hit the scene in 2015, bringing with it a plethora of improvements and bug fixes.
-However, the system has now run its course and will reach its end-of-life on November 2, 2021.
+However, the system has now run its course and reached its end of life on November 2, 2021.

 This leaves groups like nonprofits, businesses, associations, and other organizations that rely on Drupal 8 at a crossroads.
-As an organizational leader or staff web developer, you may be wondering what Drupal 8’s end-of-life means for your organization, and how you should tackle upgrading your site to Drupal 9.
+As an organizational leader or staff web developer, you may be wondering what Drupal 8’s end of life means for your organization, and how you should tackle upgrading your site to Drupal 11 (the latest version).

-In this guide, we’ll review what Drupal 8’s end-of-life means for organizations like yours and how you can best approach the migration to Drupal 9 if you haven’t already done so.
+In this guide, we’ll review what Drupal 8’s end of life means for organizations like yours and how you can best approach the migration to Drupal 11 if you haven’t already done so.

 Keep in mind that this guide is meant only for Drupal 8 users, not Drupal 7 users.
-If you are a Drupal 7 user, please review our other articles dedicated to Drupal 7’s end of life
+If you are a Drupal 7 user, please review our resource dedicated to Drupal 7’s end of life

 What Does Drupal 8 End-of-Life Mean?

-Currently, there are several different versions of Drupal that are active and supported: Drupal 7, 8, and 9.
+Several different versions of Drupal are currently active and supported: Drupal 7, 10, and 11.
+Drupal 11 is the most recent version, launched in August 2024.

-If your site is currently running Drupal 8, it is built upon the Symfony 3 framework which reaches its end-of-life on November 2, 2021.
+If your site is currently running Drupal 8, it is built upon the Symfony 3 framework, which reached its end-of-life on November 2, 2021.
 This means that after November 2021, security issues in Symfony 3 (and therefore Drupal 8) will no longer be fixed, resulting in:

 • No new features added to Drupal 8 after this time.